-While it’s completely possible to make cookie dough by hand, if you have one, I would highly recommend using a stand mixer for most cookie recipes.
-It makes creaming the butter and sugar so much faster!
-The one I own and recommend is the 5-quart artisan KitchenAid stand mixer.
+While it’s completely possible to make cookie dough by hand, I would highly recommend using a stand mixer if you have one.
+It makes the process faster and it’s easier on you, meaning you can make even more cookies.

 - 1 cup butter - softened

 - 2 tsp cream of tartar

 - 1 tsp baking soda

 - 1 TBSP cinnamon

 - Using the paddle attachment on your stand mixer, whip the softened butter and sugar together 5 minutes on medium low.
 The mixture will lighten in color and it should expand in size.